Corrosion: Environments and Industries

 Marine Cathodic Protection

 Cathodic protection (CP) is an electrochemical means of corrosion control widely used in the marine environment.
-This article discusses the two types of CP systems, namely, impressed current systems and sacrificial anode (passive) systems.
-It describes the anode materials used in these systems and CP criteria.
-The article also discusses the design considerations and procedures involved in the CP of marine pipelines, offshore structures, and ship hulls.
-It also illustrates the sacrificial anode calculation.
+This article discusses two types of CP systems: impressed current systems and sacrificial anode (passive) systems.
+It describes the anode materials used in these systems and the CP criteria.
+The article examines the design considerations and procedures involved in the CP of marine pipelines, offshore structures, and ship hulls.
+An illustration of sacrificial anode calculation is also provided.

 Download citation file: